-Before joining the philanthropic sector in 1999, Yvonne spent 10 years working in child protection and advocacy, and is co-author of the report Bridges to Independence: Improving Transitions to Adulthood for Youth Served by the New Jersey Division of Youth and Family Services.
+Before joining the philanthropic sector in 1999, Yvonne spent 10 years working in child protection and advocacy.
 Yvonne holds a BA from Texas Tech University and a MS in Nonprofit Management from the Milano School of International Affairs, Management, and Urban Policy at the New School.
 She has completed post-graduate studies in democracy and civil society at the University of Cape Town, and nationalism, post-conflict violence and gender at the University of Lower Silesia in Poland.
-Yvonne serves as a trustee of The Daphne Foundation, the New York Women’s Foundation, Philanthropy New York, and Faces of Giving.
-She also serves as an advisor to the Triskeles Foundation, the Accountability Council, and Jola House Liberia.
+Yvonne serves as a trustee of The Daphne Foundation, the New York Women’s Foundation, Africa Grantmakers’ Affinity Group and Comic Relief USA.
+She also serves as an advisor to The Accountability Council, Jola House Liberia and the Periwinkle Initiative.

 Celiné Justice was born and raised in San Francisco, CA. Celiné (pronounced Selina) graduated from Brown University before moving to NYC where she lived for 10 years and worked first as the Executive Assistant of a Senior Partner at the prestigious law firm, Cleary Gottlieb Steen & Hamilton and then quickly moved into a multitude of support positions for individuals of high net-worth.
 Transitioning from Personal Assistant to Executive Assistant to Office Manager and Property Manager, and often managing several roles simultaneously, she is deft at managing a shifting workload while maintaining humor and a positive spirit.
 Celiné has worked in varying capacities with Yvonne Moore since 2009 and joined Moore Philanthropy as her Executive Assistant in 2017 and hopes to continue their fruitful work relationship for many years to come.
 She lives with her husband, Terry, in Kalamazoo, MI and they are expecting their first child together in the summer of 2018.